 9. Boston, Massachusetts

 Boston received a record-breaking 110.6 inches of snow this past winter in a series of blizzards that shut down the city’s public transportation for weeks.
 That kind of icy inconvenience is one reason you might not want to target Boston for your retirement, but here’s another: you would need $1,015,740 in savings in order to maintain the national average standard of living as a retiree in Boston.
 That breaks down to $45,353 annually in income from your 401(k) or IRA, on top of $17,189 from Social Security.
+Then, too, property taxes may be an issue for you.

 10. Los Angeles, California